mlIpem/mlipem.github.io/07_chapExoskeletons.md

 ## Synchronization strengh R

-Posterior predictions for the synchronization strengh R are calculated and compared with the data, leaving out the effects of group-levels.
+Posterior predictions for the synchronization strength R are calculated and compared with the data, leaving out the effects of group-levels.

 <div class="figure">
 <img src="Figures/chapExoskeletons_fit_R.png" alt="Posterior predictions for R" width="100%" />